 Is Amazon Tap a Bust?

 Is the Amazon Tap a failed product akin to the Fire Phone?

 I didn't expect this item to be a big hit but it certainly won't hurt.
-In fact these products will help further the Alexa ecosystem and could drive more people to get invested.
+In fact these products will further the Alexa ecosystem and could drive more people to get invested.